lmz1104/pipe-residual-learning-digital-twin/README.md

 ![Residual Distribution](outputs/residual_histogram.png)

-Residual-learning correction reduces systematic prediction bias and narrows the residual distribution.
+Under the default benchmark setting, Random Forest residual correction reduces RMSE by approximately 52.5% relative to the mechanistic baseline, while improving R² from 0.9857 to 0.9968.

 ---